Vardino

 Vardino (Вардино) is a village in the municipality of Demir Hisar, North Macedonia.

 Demographics

+In the 1467/1468 Ottoman defter, the village had 33 households, 2 bachelors and 2 widows.
+The onomastics consisted almost entirely of Christian Slavic anthroponyms, with the exception of 3 cases of the Albanian anthroponym Dushman also being present.
+In statistics gathered by Vasil Kanchov in 1900, the village of Bardino was inhabited by 200 Christian Bulgarians.

 According to the 2002 census, the village had a total of 266 inhabitants.
 Ethnic groups in the village include: